radjavi/patsch/README.md

 `./gradlew test`

-To run our application:
+To run our application that searches for all critical instances for a given integer m, where m > 1 (defaults to m=4 if args not specified):

-`./gradlew run`
+`./gradlew run --args="m"`

 To list all available gradle tasks: